wrwrwr/react-intl-marked/README.md

 react-intl-marked
 =================

-When you need some message styling defined in the same place as the message.
+When you need some message structure defined in the same place as the message.

 Example
 -------